Dangerously in Love: Singles

 "Me, Myself and I" was released as the third single from Dangerously in Love on October 19, 2003.
-It received generally positive critical response, directed towards its production and Beyoncé's vocal performance.
+It received generally positive critical response, particularly for its production and Beyoncé's vocal performance.
 It peaked at number four on the US Billboard Hot 100, and reached the top ten in Canada.
 The digital single was certified platinum by the RIAA.
 However, the song failed to replicate its predecessors' international commercial success, reaching the top 20 in Australia, the Netherlands, New Zealand and the United Kingdom.
-Its Johan Renck-directed accompanying music video shows events of Beyoncé dealing with an adulterous boyfriend in reverse.
+Its Johan Renck-directed accompanying music video shows events of Beyoncé dealing with an unfaithful boyfriend in reverse.
 Critically acclaimed, the video was nominated for Best R&B Video at the 2004 MTV Video Music Awards.

 "Naughty Girl" was released as the fourth and final single from Dangerously in Love on March 14, 2004.
 The song was lauded by critics, who noted that "Beyoncé borrowed a portion of Donna Summer's naughty classic "Love to Love You Baby" to create this celebration of sensual naughtiness."
 It peaked at number three on the US Billboard Hot 100, continuing Beyoncé's string of top-five singles on the chart.
 The digital single was certified platinum by the RIAA.
 Internationally, the song became a top-ten hit in Australia, Canada, the Netherlands, New Zealand and the United Kingdom.
-Despite "Me, Myself and I" and "Naughty Girl" not peaking atop the Billboard Hot 100, they still achieved high commercial success and helped Dangerously in Love reach a multi-platinum status.
+Despite "Me, Myself and I" and "Naughty Girl" not reaching number one on the Billboard Hot 100, they still achieved high commercial success and helped Dangerously in Love reach a multi-platinum status.
 The accompanying music video for "Naughty Girl" was directed by Nava and features Beyoncé seductively dancing and flirting with Usher.
 The Studio 54-styled video was inspired by the dancing of Cyd Charisse and Fred Astaire in the 1953 musical comedy film The Band Wagon.
 Critically acclaimed, it won Best Female Video at the 2004 MTV Video Music Awards.

 Leading up to the release of Dangerously in Love, "Daddy" was released as a promotional single via iTunes Store on June 3, 2003.
 Beyoncé and Luther Vandross' cover of Roberta Flack and Donny Hathaway's "The Closer I Get to You" was released as the fourth and final single from Vandross' thirteenth and final studio album Dance with My Father on June 13, 2004.
-Having won Best R&B Performance by a Duo or Group with Vocals at the 46th Annual Grammy Awards, the song peaked at number 62 on the US Hot R&B/Hip-Hop Songs.
-Despite never being released as a single, "Dangerously in Love 2" won Best Female R&B Vocal Performance at the 46th Annual Grammy Awards, and peaked at number 57 on the US Billboard Hot 100.
+After winning Best R&B Performance by a Duo or Group with Vocals at the 46th Annual Grammy Awards, the song peaked at number 62 on the US Hot R&B/Hip-Hop Songs.
+Although it was never released as a single, "Dangerously in Love 2" won Best Female R&B Vocal Performance at the 46th Annual Grammy Awards, and peaked at number 57 on the US Billboard Hot 100.
 Its mastertone was certified gold by the RIAA.